MS642/FileSystem/README.md

 # FileSystem
-Works with python version 3+ due to using print format
+Needs python version 3+ due to using print format

+Assumption is that read returns used blocks by fileID and save returns allocated/used blocks by fileID

 run `python c1_fs.py --help` to get program help